avalon-lang/avaloni/docs/source/reference/syntax.rst

 While we will go over the meaning of expressions later on and how to use them, you can find in the table below how operators used to form expressions interact.
-The operator at the top binds tigher than the one at the bottom.
+The operator at the top binds tighter than the one at the bottom.
 Those on the same line have the same precedence but associativity is used to decide which is used before which.

 .. csv-table:: Operator precedence and associativity table